ronniesong0809/recipe-dashboard/README.md

 Copyright (c) 2020 Ronnie Song

-This is a simple web dashboard that allows the user to search an recipe.
+This is a simple dashboard that allows its users to search an recipe.

 Live demo: [here](https://recipesdashboard.herokuapp.com/)

 ## Tech Stack and Tools

-yarn, create-react-app, react-bootstrap, react-chartjs-2, react-router-dom, Axios, google-map-react, eslint, Heroku
+yarn, create-react-app, react-bootstrap, react-chartjs-2, react-router-dom, Axios, google-map-react, fontawesome eslint, Heroku

 ## Setup